wddlz/fss16iad/project/code/Report.md

 #####	2. SCOOP

-SCOOP helped us configure number of workers, so when workers (n) = 100 , 100 evaluations are done at a time.
+SCOOP[5] helped us configure number of workers, so when workers (n) = 100 , 100 evaluations are done at a time.
 But the prism CLI couldn’t handle 100 requests simultaneously and failed for more than 4-5 workers.
 We could have added a queue to handle those requests but that would not help improve the runtime.
 So we went ahead with having multiple machines each running prism CLI.

 #####	3.Nginx and uwsgi

 To integrate those multiple machines to handle the requests from 100 SCOOP workers we chose HTTP protocol and developed a flask application that used uwsgi to create sockets.
-The requests were load balanced on these sockets using an NGINX web proxy server.
+The requests were load balanced on these sockets using an NGINX web proxy server[4].
 The architecture is as follows -

 ![architecture](./screenshots/architecture.png )